Are you familiar with the bullish and bearish breakaway formations?

 - May generate false signals in choppy trading conditions

 - The breakaway candlestick pattern is a reversal indicator that occurs during upward or downward trending markets.
 There are two types of breakaways: bullish and bearish.

 - Breakaway formations are subject to the following progression: a large positive or negative candle, price gap, three small Doji type candles, a large countertrend positive or negative candlestick

 - Breakaways are exceedingly rare!
 They are most commonly found on daily stock charts as pricing gaps are more likely to occur due to session closes.

 Here are three of the most frequently asked questions regarding breakaway patterns.

-Is it possible to make a living strictly from trading breakaways?
+Is it possible to make a living strictly from trading chart patterns such as breakaways?

 While nothing is “impossible,” trading only breakaways is a tall order.
 These patterns are sporadic.
 Thus it is not likely to provide enough trading opportunities to generate consistent revenues.

 Do candles two through four need to be Dojis for the pattern to be valid?

 No. These candles only need to have small bodies and condensed shadows, as found in spinning tops.